wdv4758h/pypy-extradoc/blog/draft/numpy-internship.rst

 I would like to inform you that there is a very interesting opportunity for doing an internship at `NCAR`_ in the lovely town of `Boulder`_, situated on the foothils of Rocky Mountains.
-Before you read on, make sure:
+Before you read on, make sure you:

-* are a student of a US University, who is legally egligible to work in the US
+* are a student of a US University, who is legally eligible to work in the US

-* are at least finishing second year this year,
+* are at least finishing second year this year

 * apply before February 3rd.